Sovereign Gold Bond (SGB) Scheme 2021-2022

 The Bonds bear interest at the rate of 2.50 percent per annum on the amount of initial investment.

-This interest will be credited semi-annually to the bank account of the investor and the last final interest will be payable on maturity along with the principal.
+This interest will be credited semi-annually to the investor’s bank account and the last final interest will be payable on maturity along with the principal.
 The tenure of each SGB is for eight years.

 The nominal value of SGB will be fixed based on a simple average of the closing price of gold of 999 purity, published by the India Bullion and Jewelers Association Ltd, for the last 3 business days of the week preceding the subscription period.